amirrouh/cardiovision/README.md

 ## Prequisites
 - Install docker on Windows/Linux/Mac: https://docs.docker.com/get-docker
-- Only one windows: Install WSL2: https://docs.microsoft.com/en-us/windows/wsl/install
+- Only on windows: Install WSL2: https://docs.microsoft.com/en-us/windows/wsl/install

 ## Preparing data for training and prediction
 data directory structure should be similar to the followings where "images" directory contains the nrrd\